How To Create To Do Lists In WordPress

 Priority Labels

-In this area you can customize your labels for highest, middle and lowest priority items …
+In this area you can customize your labels for prioritizing highest (important), middle (normal) and lowest (low) items …

-Items given the highest priority are shown in red and low priority items display in a lighter shade of grey …
+Items prioritized as “important” are colour-coded in red and low priority items display in a lighter shade of grey …

 Show To-Do Item ID